UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 comes with a sonar short range obstacle avoidance system, and the Gold version (not yet available) adds an IR long range obstacle avoidance package.
 Both versions come with a Raspberry Pi Camera.
-The camera is needed for fiducial follow, partybot and waypoint navigation.
+The camera is needed for fiducial follow, partybot and waypoint navigation, and other apps you may write.

 ## Sonar Board Cable And Camera Assembled
 The picture below shows the Raspberry Pi camera in the forward orientation